 Building your reputation as an excellent landlord starts with how you handle tenants.
 Under-promise and over-deliver when it comes to serving your tenants well.
 Never risk your tenant-landlord relationship by promising things you don't intend to fulfill or can't do for the sake of keeping a tenant.

-You want your tenants to uphold their part of the lease agreement while living in your West Bloomfield property.
+You want your tenants to uphold their part of the lease agreement while living in your West Bloomfield rental home.
 Be sure you do the same for your tenants.

 6. Remember: You're the Landlord